 The meal we made from Antoni’s cookbook was Moroccan-style Pasta Bolognese.
 The lamb and tomato-based sauce spiced with cumin, cloves, coriander and fresh mint on a bed of linguine was fabulous and flavorful.
 We had a Tempranillo which paired perfectly.
 Follow this with a few episodes of Queer Eye and you can have a heart-warming evening.
 Every single episode of that show makes me cry, in a good way.

 I want to thank all of my readers who, after reading Dealing with Depression, sent me ideas for theme nights and shared some they have done with their own families.
 One of my good friends actually had an entire week of theme nights where the kids helped cook and decorate and they all dressed up!
-I will be sharing some of our ideas in future posts.
-In the meantime, hang in there and utilize your personal coping skills.
+Please feel free to share any coping skills you use to deal with stress or anxiety.
+Find me on Facebook, Instagram, Twitter, and Pinterest.